kalpeta/ops-api/docs/runbook.md

 latency_ms = time spent in our app for that request

 Find “error spikes” (lots of 5xx)
-If you are running in terminal, a quick manual approach is:

-watch for status=500 or status=503 in REQUEST_END lines

 If you saved logs to a file (optional):

 bash